digipres/awesome-digital-preservation/README.md

 - Q&A:
    - [Ask and answer digital preservation questions](http://qanda.digipres.org)
-   - We tried to run a Digital Presevation Stack Exchange, but it didn't work out.
+   - We tried to run a Digital Preservation Stack Exchange, but it didn't work out.
 The [content is available here](http://anjackson.github.io/zombse/)
 - Forums
     - Discussion forums and active [blogs](http://dpconline.org/blog) provide the opportunity to share informal advice and war stories, get recommendations and discuss the finer points of digital preservation.
 By sharing both your intentions for digital preservation work and your results, you can [ensure your work benefits from a wealth of community experience](http://openpreservation.org/blogs/2012-05-17-do-others-share-your-digital-preservation-challenges-and-know-about-best-solutions).
     - Discuss preservation issues on the [Digital Curation](https://groups.google.com/g/digital-curation) forum